souleymanedembele/Project_16_bit_CPU/README.md

 ## Introduction

-This document outlines the development and integration of a 16-bit CPU.
 The project focuses on creating and integrating two main components: the control unit and the datapath.
 These units are merged to form a fully functional processor capable of executing a predefined set of instructions.

 ## Design